fosterful/scheduler/README.md

 > Note: this is expecting the containers are up

-- `docker-compose exec app bundle exec rake db:migrate`
+- `docker-compose exec rails bundle exec rake db:migrate`
-- `docker-compose exec app bundle exec rails c`
+- `docker-compose exec rails bundle exec rails c`

 The pattern is docker-compose exec (container_name) rails or rake command.
 This pattern works for non-Rails commands also.

-- `docker-compose exec app bash` will open the terminal on the container
+- `docker-compose exec rails bash` will open the terminal on the container

 ### System Tests